Over the past few weeks, I’ve shared three Pure Option Deals with you.

-In the first deal, we acquired a Pure Option from a homeowner who didn’t want to sell his home.
-Because we agreed to pay the owner’s property taxes, which allowed the owner to keep his home, he granted us the right to buy his house at some point in the future at pre-agreed to price and terms.
+With the first deal, we acquired a Pure Option from a homeowner who didn’t want to sell his home.
+Because we agreed to pay the owner’s property taxes, which allowed the owner to keep his home, he granted us the right to buy his house at some point in the future at a pre-agreed to price and terms.

 In the second deal, you saw how I lost $217,300 because I didn’t use a Pure Option when creatively constructing the deal.
-By the way, you can watch the video story about this property on our website.

 After rehab, the fair market value for this property was about $115,000.
 At first, we considered selling (flipping) the property and pocketing the cash.
 As we all know, flipping incurs huge tax consequences.